 Paula's office is situated in Room GNU/001 in the Goodricke Nucleus.
 She can be contacted by email on firstname.lastname@example.org or by telephone on (44) 1904 325113.

 Could you be a College Tutor?

 Being a tutor is a fantastic way to build your skills in leadership, academic and pastoral support, project management and communication.

-Our College Tutors are postgraduate students who live in Goodricke College.
+Our College Tutors are postgraduate students who work as part of the Goodricke College team.
 They are the first point of contact for you if you have any questions or concerns during your time in Goodricke College.
-They will all the flats in their respective courts on a regular basis to ensure that you are happy or to help if you have problems.
+Each tutor visits all the students in their respective courts on a regular basis to ensure that you are happy or to help if you have problems.
 They also help organise all events run by the College.
 If necessary, College Tutors may refer students on to senior members of the College Welfare Team (Head or Assistant Head of College) for further support.